 The bicycle is green

 In other words, the Korean word for “red” changes based on how it’s used.
-In the Korean language, these words exist in their basic adjective verb form, which is -ㅎ다.
+In this language, these words exist in their basic adjective verb form:- ㅎ다.
 In use, is -ㅎ다 (-ㅎ da) is replaced by -ㄴ.
 The color words that continue to use 색 (saek) do not have such a form.

-If you want to describe something to be a specific color, you can attach 색 (saek) with the 이다 (ida) verb.
+If you want to describe things with a specific color, you can attach 색 (saek) with the 이다 (ida) verb.
 To illustrate clearly how the words for colors work in sentences, check out some examples below.

 How to Say “Color” in Korean

 The word for “color” in Korean is 색깔 (saekkkal).

 You can often get by just by referring to color as 색 (saek), but it slightly depends on the context.

 If you look up the word “color” in the dictionary, you may also come across the Konglish word 컬러 (kheolleo | color).
 You’ll be understood if you use this word, but our advice would be to use 색 (saek) instead.
 The word “color” also occasionally translates to 빛깔 (bitkkal) in Korean.